 It had been a forgettable time.
 The only thing I was pulling from all of this was just how much work we had to do, just how rickety and careless and insular were the foundational aspects of a country supposedly “great.”
 And this, on top of how far we had to go as a species, generally, in leveraging the innate goodness of human potential to offset the instinctual flaws of human nature.
 At least that much was now crystal clear.
 Still, despite all the work to be done, and with not a moment to lose, I just wanted to forget all of what had come down too, looking around for a century-sized broom and carpet under which to sweep it all.
 And so, it struck me that the fleet sprinting scrawl spilling out that morning across the final pages of the first (of two) journals I set aside to document this most abnormal time, ran over, under, and through thoughts leaping out from a piece titled: “Why Are There Almost No Memorials to the Flu of 1918?”

-The first thing this piece prompted was recollection of a day trip taken decades ago, back when Kerri & I were still dating.
+Reading the piece prompted the recollection of a day trip taken decades ago, back when Kerri & I were still dating.
 It was October of 1997, and we were traipsing away an Autumn afternoon in the sprawling Westview Cemetery, what had in the early twentieth-century hung along the western outskirts of the city of Atlanta.
-No longer the outskirts (the city and suburbs having enveloped it long ago and now rippling far beyond the plot in all directions), nor as renowned or visited as the famous in-city destination: Oakland Cemetery, Westview was in its way more impressive; and if only for its grand sweep.
+No longer the outskirts (the city and suburbs having enveloped it long ago and now rippling far beyond the plot in all directions), nor as renowned or visited as the famous in-city destination, Oakland Cemetery, Westview was in its way more impressive; and if only for its grand sweep.
 And on that warm Fall day in ’97, we found ourselves lost for hours wandering through—minds and thoughts wandering too.

 Yet, as a newly-minted pandemic veteran I now held a certain qualification to claim what was likely the most significant reason: Why would anyone have wanted to remember the Great Influenza?
 Death by global plague is forgettable.
 Why would anyone need to remember such a thing? . . .
 The ink had not even dried on the page before I regretted the line, realizing the fallacy and, really, the lack of respect in such a statement.
-For that momentary lapse transported me to another graveyard visit a few years before our day out at Westview, a plot of Earth that has taken on something of a sacred site for me down through the years.
-It drops all the reason I would ever need to know why we should remember such things, such stricken times and the humans—individuals living lives—that were struck down within it . . .
+For that momentary lapse transported me to another graveyard visit a few years before our day out at Westview, and a plot of Earth that has become something of a sacred site to me.
+It drops all the reason I would ever need to know on why we should remember such things, such stricken times and the humans—individuals living their lives—that were struck down within it . . .

 In my hometown of Tolland, Connecticut, there is a cemetery still in use whose original “ye olde burying ground” dates to colonial times.
 That old section is one of the hundreds of such plots scattered across the northeast—from York, Maine, to Copp’s Hill in Boston’s North End, to Tarrytown (Sleepy Hallow), New York—and up and down the Atlantic coast.
 It goes to a time when life and death were much more visceral, the expectation of security (be it financial or basic food stores) not known.
 It was a time of unpredictable hardness weathered by people heartier than we are today.
 It was also a time of constant rolling epidemic, if not outright plague.

 That moment was such a bright electric instant that it has imprinted itself along with the more revelatory experiences of my life.
-In that moment, the first hints of Fall ringing the canopy, I recall a momentary state of shock from the weight of that tale, the random circumstances that had ferried me to that moment and that headstone.
-And though I would quickly learn that Elisha was actually buried elsewhere (likely due to “the pox”), and that this was only a memorial within the family plot, that stone has nonetheless become a regular pilgrimage for me whenever I find myself in my hometown.
+In that moment, the first hints of Fall ringing the canopy, I recall a momentary state of shock from the weight of the tale—the random circumstances that had ferried me to that moment and to that headstone.
+Though I would soon after learn that Elisha was actually buried elsewhere (likely due to “the pox”), and that this was only a memorial within the family plot, that stone has nonetheless become a regular pilgrimage for me whenever I find myself in my hometown.
 It reminds me each and every time to not forget, to remember, to memorialize; that though situations around living and dying can run hard, tragic, unbearable, they are in the end about individuals, humans who once lived just like me—and you.

 Serj.
 Elisha Benton lived and died tragically like thousands in those times.
-Millions of first peoples contracted smallpox and flus and all manner of bugs that close-packed Europeans had developed an immunity to, a mass die-off (estimates approach 80-90%) that from 1492-onward almost wiped them clean from both American continents.
-Malaria, yellow fever, typhoid, TB, epidemics all, killers of humans and upsetters of human “normalcy,” millions having lived through their various spikes, millions dying tragically.
-Millions lived through 1918 and 1919 and the larger worldwide wave in 1920, millions of others dying tragically.
-Thousands on thousands were being infected and were dying right then.
+Millions of indigenous people contracted smallpox and flus and all manner of bugs to which the close-packed Europeans had developed an immunity, a mass die-off (estimates approach 80-90%) that from 1492-onward almost wiped them clean from both American continents.
+Malaria, yellow fever, typhoid, TB, epidemics all; killers of humans and upsetters of human “normalcy,” millions having lived through their various spikes, millions dying tragically.
+Millions lived through 1918 and 1919 and the larger worldwide wave in 1920.
+Millions of others died tragically.
+Thousands on thousands were being infected and were dying right now.
 Who were we, the living—still—to forget about them?
-Who were we to forget such a thing if we gave a shit about anything at all?
+Who were we to forget such a thing if we cared about anything at all?